Clear your New Jersey record DIY

 Expeal Ranking

-New Jersey's Expeal ranking is 10 out of 15, or a C+.
+New Jersey's Expeal ranking is 10 out of 15, or a B-.
+This is the average of five metric scores across four case types.

 | Metric | Misdemeanor — Arrest | Misdemeanor — Conviction | Felony — Arrest | Felony — Conviction |